 Hostels: Depends where you are – can vary from $20 to $40 a night

-Transport: Stick to walking and use Greyhound coaches for travelling between locations (we can get you a sick deal on Greyhound passes).
+Transport: Stick to walking and use Greyhound coaches for travelling between locations (we can get you a sick deal on Greyhound passes) or rent a campervan for your accomodation and transport.

 Food: Average cost of a meal out $17-20